CACI No. 1503. Affirmative Defense - Proceeding Initiated by Public Employee Within Scope of Employment (Gov. Code, § 821.6)

-[Name of defendant] claims that [he/she] cannot be held responsible for
+[Name of public entity defendant] claims that it cannot be held responsible

-[name of plaintiff]’s harm, if any, because [he/she] was a public employee
+for [name of plaintiff]’s harm, if any, because the [specify proceeding, e.g.,

-acting within the scope of [his/her] employment.
+scope of [his/her/nonbinary pronoun] employment.
 To establish this

-defense, [name of defendant] must prove that [he/she] was acting within
+defense, [name of defendant] must prove that [name of employee] was

 Directions for Use